valjean-framework/valjean/doc/src/modules/gavroche/diagnostics.rst

 ----------------

 .. automodule:: valjean.gavroche.diagnostics.metadata
-   :synopsis: Test of all metadta were consistent for the compared metadata sets
+   :synopsis: Test of all metadata were consistent for the compared metadata sets